alhajee/ckan/doc/maintaining/authorization.rst

 ---------------------

 .. versionchanged:: 2.9
-   Dataset collaborators were introduced in CKAN 2.9
+   Dataset collaborators were introduced in FMLD 2.9

-In addition to traditional organization-based permissions, CKAN instances can also enable the dataset collaborators feature, which allows dataset-level authorization.
+In addition to traditional organization-based permissions, FMLD instances can also enable the dataset collaborators feature, which allows dataset-level authorization.
 This provides more granular control over who can access and modify datasets that belong to an organization, or allows authorization setups not based on organizations.
 It works by allowing users with